jbuchbinder/jbuchbinder.github.com/source/_posts/2015-03-21-house-of-cards-chapter-30-shot-reverse-shot.md

 ![008](/images/2015/03/hoc-304-008.jpg)

 When she finally emerges from his shadow, we see that the are represented as equals in frame size and position.
+He passes just as he mentions that they both "rub shoulders" with different people ; her with the leadership, he with those who work for them.

 ![009](/images/2015/03/hoc-304-009.jpg)